AI-generated

 Key Excerpts

-• "A substantial breach of a reciprocal obligation, like failure to pay the price in the manner prescribed by the contract, entitles the injured party to rescind the obligation."
+• "A substantial breach of a reciprocal obligation, like failure to pay the price in the manner prescribed by the contract, entitles the injured party to rescind the obligation." — Opening principle establishing the premise for rescission.

-• "Rescission abrogates the contract from its inception and requires a mutual restitution of benefits received."
+• "Rescission abrogates the contract from its inception and requires a mutual restitution of benefits received." — Defining the effect of statutory rescission versus contractual termination.

 • "To rescind is to declare a contract void at its inception and to put an end to it as though it never was.
-It is not merely to terminate it and release the parties from further obligations to each other, but to abrogate it from the beginning and restore the parties to their relative positions as if no contract has been made."
+It is not merely to terminate it and release the parties from further obligations to each other, but to abrogate it from the beginning and restore the parties to their relative positions as if no contract has been made." — Explaining the restorative effect of rescission.

 Precedents Cited

 • Zepeda v.
-Court of Appeals (216 SCRA 293) — Cited to show that a one-week delay in paying a small balance (P1,000) which was actually paid does not justify rescission.
+Court of Appeals, 216 SCRA 293 (1992) — Distinguished; involved only a one-week delay in paying a P1,000 balance which was actually paid.

 Provisions